artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > and scaling steep Olympus went among the gods.
 (15.79--83)
 > =

-> As a stallion full-fed at the manager, stalled too long,
+> As a stallion full-fed at the manger, stalled too long,
 > breaking free of his tether gallops down the plain,
 > out for his favorite plunge in a river’s cool currents,
 > thundering in his pride---his head flung back, his mane